Nematopogon adansoniella

-Nematopogon adansoniella is a moth of the family Adelidae.
+Nematopogon adansoniella is a lepidopteran, a moth of the family Adelidae.
 It is found in Europe.

-The wingspan is 17–19 mm.
+Its wingspan is 15–20 mm.
 The moth flies from late April to June depending on the location.

 The larvae feed on Fagus sylvatica, oak, Prunus spinosa and bilberry.

-The synonym Tinea panzerella has also been applied to Pseudatemelia subochreella in error.To certainly determine the species of the genus Nematopogon dissection and study of the genitalia is necessary.
+The synonym Tinea panzerella has also been applied to Pseudatemelia subochreella in error.
+To certainly determine the species of the genus Nematopogon dissection and study of the genitalia is necessary.